 Giovanni's Machamp joins as a Stage 2 with a hefty 100 HP.
 No resistance and a substantial Retreat Cost hamper him, but his abilities more than compensate:

 - Fortitude (Poke-Power) Gives Machamp a 50% to resist feinting whenever it would be knocked out, instead surviving with 10 HP!
 Some good luck can keep it in the fray far longer than your opponents would like (just remember it won't work while Machamp has a status condition).

 - Hurricane Punch (4 energy) Flips four coins.
 Each Heads nets 30 damage, potentially yielding 120 damage!
 Usually you'll get about 60, which still impresses.

 Machamp may rely on coin flips, but its huge damage and knock-out resistance tempt even luck-skeptical players like myself.

 3. Sabrina's Alakazam

-- Poke-Power Psylink greatly aids Alakazam, giving it access to other attacks while it builds for Mega Burn.
-Psylink allows Alakazam to use any of your Psychic Pokemon's attacks as long as it has the energy required for them.
+- Psylink (Poke-Power) Gives Alakazam access to other attacks while it builds for Mega Burn.
+Lets Alakazam use any of your Psychic Pokemon's attacks as long as it has the energy required for them.
 Depending on what you run, this lets it unleash all kinds of mayhem while you wait for..

 Keep Alakazam away from statuses so it can employ Psylink, and you'll have a lethal and versatile partner.